 Share Post:

-In today’s post, I’ve put together a list of 25 instructional strategies that can boost active learning, critical thinking, and collaboration in your classroom.
+To support this, I’ve put together a list of 25 instructional strategies aimed at boosting active learning, critical thinking, and collaboration.

 Creating visual representations of information to help students see connections and hierarchies.